 |Extender CAN interface electronics||Finished||July 2018|

 |Suspension modifications||In progress||November 2018|

 The delivery estimates are not final and relatively conservative.

 I expect to be modifying the first cars for customers in December 2018 (with December likely seeing few modifications - high volume is expected in Q1 2019).
 Helping me in this endeavour is Sjaak Bloemberg, with which I will start a cooperative to split mechanical and electrical engineering duties.
 We have also teamed up with EV Europe, an ICE-to-electric conversion company.
 We will be using their facilities to do the actual conversions.

 The MUXSAN extender battery will be available in two models: an 8.8 and a 17.6kWh model.
 This is for two reasons: Weight and cost.

 The smaller model's enclosure top will sit flush with the trunk lip and weigh approx. 85kg.
 The estimated price of this model is approx. € 3490,- including VAT, installation and warranty.
 Because of the relatively light weight, no modifications of the car suspension or handling are necessary.

 The larger model's enclosure sits significantly higher than the trunk lip and weighs approx. 165kg.
 The estimated price of this model is € 5990,- including VAT, installation and warranty.
 The enclosure will feature a compartment for charging cables and other items to fit underneath the new 'false floor'.
 With this amount of weight in the trunk, it is recommended but not required to modify the stock suspension for better rearward visibility and handling on bumpy roads.
-I do not have price estimates for this yet, or even a solid strategy how to go about this.
+The rear springs are a small additional fee.